-UBS has agreed to sell a majority stake in UBS Fondcenter to Clearstream, Deutsche Börse Group's post-trade services provider.
+In January 2020, UBS announced that it has agreed to sell a majority stake (51.2%) in UBS Fondcenter to Clearstream, Deutsche Börse Group's post-trade services provider.
+The sale is expected to close in the second half of 2020, subject to customary closing conditions.
 UBS will retain a minority (48.8%) shareholding in the business and will enter into an agreement under which it may sell its remaining shareholding to Clearstream at a later date.
 As part of the transaction, UBS and Clearstream will enter into long-term commercial cooperation arrangements for the provision of services to UBS's Global Wealth Management, Asset Management and the Corporate and Institutional Clients unit of Personal & Corporate Banking.
-Upon closing of the transaction, UBS Fondcenter will be combined with Clearstream's Fund Desk, creating a top two B2B fund distribution platform with a presence in Europe, Switzerland and Asia.
-The transaction is subject to customary closing conditions and is expected to close in the second half of 2020.
 UBS expects to record a post-tax gain of around USD 600 million and an increase in CET1 capital of around USD 400 million upon closing of the transaction.
-UBS will deconsolidate UBS Fondcenter and account for minority interest as an investment in an associate.
+UBS will deconsolidate UBS Fondcenter and account for minority interest as an investment in an associate